hhu-bsinfo/dxram/script/compute/README.md

 ## Enabling DXCompute

-Add the following item to the *m_services* list in your dxram configuration, e.g. *config/dxram.json* to enable the MasterSlaveComputeService which is required to run the task scripts:
+Add the following item to the *m_services* list in your DXRAM configuration, e.g. *config/dxram.json* to enable the MasterSlaveComputeService which is required to run the task scripts:
 ```
 "MasterSlaveComputeService": {
   "m_class": "de.hhu.bsinfo.dxcompute.ms.MasterSlaveComputeService",